-When comparing the indices calculated for the two different climate stations (black and gray lines in Fig. 5), it could be noted that fire danger at Felsenkanzel was almost always equal or even lower than Garmisch-Partenkirchen.
-This is true even for large parts of the autumn drought period, when the actual fire danger, as described above, parts of the autumn drought period, when the actual fire danger, as described above, was supposedly much more severe at higher (e.g. Felsenkanzel) than at lower (e.g. Garmisch-Partenkirchen) elevations.
+When comparing the indices calculated for the two different climate stations (black and grey lines in Fig. 6), it can be noted that fire danger at Felsenkanzel was almost always equal or even lower than Garmisch-Partenkirchen.
+This is true even for major, usually the first, parts of the autumn drought period, when the actual fire danger, as described above, was much more severe at higher (e.g. Felsenkanzel) than at lower (e.g. Garmisch-Partenkirchen) elevations.

-Supporting evidence for this exceptional pattern of fire danger in autumn 2011 is also found in expert-based assessments (e.g. in DWD, 2011a; Raspe et al., 2012; Zimmermenn and Bases 2012 and information from level forest efficiency).
-It is further
+Supporting evidence for this exceptional pattern of fire danger in autumn 2011 is also found in expert-based assessments (e.g. in DWD, 2011a; Raspe et al., 2012; Zimmermann and Raspe, 2012) and information from local forest officers.

-- Zimmermann and Raspe, 2012 and information from local forest officers).
 It is further confirmed by multiple fire occurrences at these elevations in Germany and Austria and the fuel moisture measurements carried out by the authors.
-The latter ones showed distinctly lower values (and thus greater fire danger) at mid and higher elevations (gravimetric moisture content for dead grass and forest litter between 10 and 25 %) than near - the valley bottom (litter moisture content > 40 %).
-Furthermore, the altitudinal variation in fire danger is nicely visualized in Fig. 6, showing rime-covered vegetation in a valley while firefighting activities were taking place near the ridge top.
+The latter showed distinctly lower values (and thus greater fire danger) at midand higher elevations (gravimetric moisture content for dead grass and forest litter between 10 and 25%) than near the valley bottom (litter moisture content >40%).
+Furthermore, the altitudinal variation in fire danger is nicely visualised in Fig. 7, showing rime-covered vegetation in a valley while fire-fighting activities were taking place near the ridge top.